dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 </ContentPage>
 ```

-In this example, when the `Image` element receives a pan gesture, the displayed image will be panned.
+In this example, when the `Image` receives a pan gesture, the displayed image will be panned.